This page lists all the online transactions services available relating to Tasmanian vehicle registration.

 Information about policy and projects which are being developed to improve and support the passenger transport system.

-Information about plans and strategies projects which are being developed to improve the state road network and promote better transport outcomes for Tasmania.
+Plans and strategies which have been developed to improve the State road network

-Information on road and bridge specifications, road hazard management and procurement activities.
+Road and bridge specifications, road hazard management and procurement advice.

 As part of the safe systems approach to road safety we support and encourage the use of advanced vehicle technologies and safety features that help to prevent...